geetptl/h3-dispatch-matching/README.md

 ### Usage

 Open [`http://localhost:8000/status`](http://localhost:8000/status) to verify the working status.
-It will show 'Unable to reach database.' while the `postgres` container is up and running.
-Once the `postgres` container is up, you should see 'Dispatch matching application is running.'
+It will show 'Unable to reach database', while the `postgres` container is setting up the extensions.
+Once the `postgres` container is up, you should see 'Dispatch matching application is running'.

 When writing this, only this setup has been completed.
 Actual dispatch matching APIs are under construction 🛠️, but come back soon!